Reformatory Ship 'Clarence', Off New Ferry, Birkenhead, Cheshire

 Perhaps not surprisingly, the Catholic Reformatory Association, who operated the Clarence, decided not to reinstate the vessel.
 Instead, they switched to land-based nautical training and established the St Aidan's Nautical School at Farnworth, near Widnes.

-- Liverpool Archives, 3rd Floor, Central Library, William Brown Street, L3 8EW.
+- Liverpool Record Office and Local History Service, Central Library, William Brown Street, Liverpool L3 8EW.
 Holdings include: Register of Juvenile Offenders committed to Reformatories by Magistrates of the Borough of Liverpool (December 1854 - January 1860, includes person's details and name of Reformatory where sent); Roll of Juvenile Offenders under Detention in the Clarence Reformatory, (December 1890 - November 1898).

 - Carridice, Phil Nautical Training Ships: An Illustrated History (2009, Amberley Press)